 Water Honeycrisp trees as often as necessary to keep the rootball lightly moist for the first three months after planting.
 Apply the water directly above the rootball.
 Spread 2 to 3 inches of organic mulch over the soil directly above the root zone.
 Remove weeds and grass that grow within 1 foot of the trunk.

-Do not put mulch right up against tree trunks.
-Instead, keep it a 4 to 6 inches away.
+Don't put mulch right up against tree trunks.
+Instead, keep it about 4 to 6 inches away.
 Wet mulch against the trunk will encourage disease.

 Watering Established Trees

 Water Honeycrisp trees when the top 3 to 4 inches of soil becomes dry after the first few months.
 Check for moisture with a soil probe, a thin, 1/4- to 3/8-inch wide metal rod.
 Apply water in the area from 6 inches away from the trunk to a few feet beyond the "drip line" or outer edge of the branches.
 Water until the soil is moist to a depth of 1 1/2 feet for the first two years.
 Increase the watering depth to 2 1/2 feet in the third year then 3 feet from the fourth year on.